-If you have an inherited house, then we know there is a lot to deal with.
-Not only are family members coping with the loss of a loved one, but even in best case scenarios, dealing with the estate left behind only adds to the stress.
+If you have an inherited house, then as home investors we know there is a lot to deal with.
+Family members must cope with the loss of a loved one.
+And even in best case scenarios, dealing with the estate left behind only adds to the stress.

-As a home investor, Big State Deals with these issues on a daily basis, and there are a few facts that can help you and your family be prepared.
+We encounter these issues on a daily basis.
+The good news is there are a few facts that can help you and your family be prepared.

 Your Relatives Might Not Be As Organized As You Thought